fluke/restockrocket.io/_posts/2021-09-19-App-Support-All-Browsers.md

 4. MS Edge
 5. Internet Explorer 11

-If you still face any browser related issues, please reach out to us for support at **support@restockrocket.io**.
+If you still face any browser related issues, please reach out to us for support at <a href="mailto:support@restockrocket.io">support@restockrocket.io</a>.